UC Irvine Medical School Admissions:

 Essay 2.
 Please describe the reason for your interest to be trained as a physician leader for the Latino community.
 In addition, explain how you intend to utilize the PRIME-LC specialized training to impact community health and health services for the Latino community.
 (1500 char)

 Get tips and tricks to ace multiple mini interviews.
-Read our blog on 5 tips to ace MMIs!
+Read our blogs on how to prepare for MMI interviews and traditional medical school interviews.

 UC Irvine Medical School Median GPA: 3.70